bM7tcHF88GBxDni/authentication-and-authorisation/Readme.md

 - users can login using the /login route, JWT is returned
     - password is compared to encrypted database password
     - JWT is returned when successful
-- a low level form of authorisation for users when they access the /profile route
+- a simple scope of authorisation for users to access the /profile route
     - denies access when user provides invalid or no JWT token (users must be logged in to access this route)

 #### Dependencies: